OnroerendErfgoed/skosprovider/docs/intro.rst

 expose SKOSproviders as JSON services that can be consumed by eg. Javascript clients or other clients.

-For those who are looking to build a vocabulary, there's also `Atramhasis <http://atramhasis.readthedocs.org>`_, an online :term:`SKOS` vocabulary editor that builds upon this library and others.
+For those who are looking to build a vocabulary, there's also Atramhasis_, an online :term:`SKOS` vocabulary editor that builds upon this library and others.
 Atramhasis can function as the central SKOS registry for an organisation looking to manage its own thesauri and other controlled vocabularies.
 It provides a public website that allows people to browse you vocabularies and a private interface that allows vocabulary editors to create, edit and delete concepts and collections.
 By using other Skosproviders Atramhasis can import concepts and collections from other thesauri, saving you the trouble of having to write your own controlled vocabulary from scratch.

 Deviations from SKOS
 --------------------